jentery/engl425/index.md

 Once you've annotated a page of *Ms. Marvel*, please convert it into an image file (digitize it, if need be) and include it alongside 100 or so words detailing why you annotated the page the way you did, and how you considered your audience (students in Literary Studies 12) along the way.
 Ensure your image file is relatively easy to read on a screen.

-To submit your response, attach your annotations and 100-word description as files to the "Prompt 1" assignment in Brightspace (link coming soon).
+To submit your response, please attach your annotations and 100-word description as files to the "Prompt 1" assignment in Brightspace (link coming soon).
 Feel free to attach PDF, DOCX, RTF, HTML, JPG, and/or PNG files for your images and text.

 We will use the following criteria and [UVic's official grading system](https://www.uvic.ca/calendar/undergrad/index.php#/policy/S1AAgoGuV?bc=true&bcCurrent=14%20-%20Grading&bcGroup=Undergraduate%20Academic%20Regulations&bcItemType=policies) to assess your annotations and 100-word description: